-Through this series of classes Urban Adamah fellows learn the science and meaning behind the complex processes and choices that govern human interventions in agricultural systems.
+Through this series of classes Urban Adamah fellows learn the science, meaning, and politics behind the complex processes and choices that govern human interventions in agricultural systems on our Urban Farm.
 This curriculum is designed to give fellows a foundation of knowledge and skills on a range of topics fundamental to starting and running a small farm or garden in an urban context.
 These classes will also give a survey of challenges and solutions available to farmers who choose to grow food with the seventh generation in mind.

 Bay Area Urban Farm & Homestead Tours

 As a part of their agricultural training, fellows have the opportunity to spend one day a week in direct service at partner organizations working on food access, nutrition education, seed sovereignty, resilience building, and earth-connection opportunities with some of communities most affected by the reality of the rapidly-changing Bay Area.
 Additionally, fellows will visit and lend a hand to other farms and gardens in the area to learn about other approaches and applications of sustainable agriculture in and around the San Francisco Bay .
 Past visits include Sunol AgPark, The Edible Schoolyard, Treasure Island Job Corps, Green Faerie Farm, the Occidental Arts & Ecology Center, and dozens of other Bay Area farms and homesteads.

 Avodat Lev (Service of the Heart)